slint-ui/slint/docs/langref/src/concepts/layouting.md

 ### Alignment

-Each elements is sized according to their `width` or `height` if specified, otherwise it is set to the minimum size which is set with the min-width or min-height property, or the minimum size of an inner layout, whatever is bigger.
+Each element is sized according to their `width` or `height` if specified, otherwise it is set to the minimum size which is set with the min-width or min-height property, or the minimum size of an inner layout, whatever is bigger.